-Vanessa Tucker, a 32-year-old purchasing assistant from Omaha, Nebraska, credits the support of her online community with helping her pay off just shy of $20,000 in student loan debt in the past year.
+Vanessa, a 32-year-old purchasing assistant from Omaha, Nebraska, who prefers to go only by her first name, credits the support of her online community with helping her pay off just shy of $20,000 in student loan debt in the past year.

 Enrolling in grad school classes added another $20,000 in student loans to her tally—and also meant she deferred her undergraduate loans.
 Though she wasn't required to make payments, that debt continued to accrue interest.

-Inspired, Tucker created her own budget.
-She organized her expenses into "fixed" and "variable" categories, which helped her cut down on frivolous spending and freed up about $500 in her $2,528 monthly income by dining out less often and taking fewer weekend trips.
+Inspired, Vanessa created her own budget.
+She organized her expenses into "fixed" and "variable" categories, which helped her cut down on frivolous spending and freed up about $500 in her $2,528 net monthly pay by dining out less often and taking fewer weekend trips.

 And she's already made progress.
 In the past year, she's made $19,248 worth of payments, bringing her total down to $108,478.
 She's on track to pay off her debt in full by 2024.